 No, you are required to attend three on-campus residencies per year.
 Please refer to the calendar for exact dates.

 The Executive MHA program is aimed at working, mid-career professionals seeking executive positions in health care and leads to a Master of Healthcare Administration (MHA).
 The Executive MPH program is aimed at working, midcareer professionals seeking executive positions in public health and leads to a Master of Public Health (MPH).
 Qualified candidates must have at least three years of prior experience in the health or human services profession.

-The Executive MHA and Executive MPH programs are housed in the Department of Health Policy and Management at the University of North Carolina at Chapel Hill, which is currently ranked third in the nation by U.S. News & World Report.
-The program is also ranked #2 by Modern Physician magazine.
+The Executive MHA and Executive MPH programs are housed in the Department of Health Policy and Management at the University of North Carolina at Chapel Hill, which is consistently ranked in top 3 by U.S. News & World Report and Modern Healthcare.

 No, it’s not required.
 However, it is strongly recommended that you either currently have management/supervisory experience OR anticipate moving into a management role.

 What other admissions criteria must I meet besides working in the health care field or having a doctorate degree?You must have a bachelor’s degree from an accredited college or university (any field of study) and a grade point average of at least 3.0 on a 4.0 scale.
 You must also have GRE or GMAT scores that are less than five years old (50th percentile recommended).